 This chapter guides you on how to protect your home network from cyber attacks and unauthorized users by implementing these three network security functions.
-You can protect your home network against DoS (Denial of Service) attacks from flooding your network with server requests using DoS Protection, block or allow specific client devices to access your network using Access Control, or you can prevent ARP spoofing and ARP attacks using IP & MAC Binding.
+You can protect your home network from cyber attacks, block or allow specific client devices to access your network using Access Control, or you can prevent ARP spoofing and ARP attacks using IP & MAC Binding.

 - Protect the Network from Cyber Attacks

 - Access Control

 - IP & MAC Binding

+- ALG

-9. 1.
+11. 1.
 Protect the Network from Cyber Attacks